hashgraph/stablecoin-studio/sdk/README.md

 	);
 ```

-In the above exmaple, it is also important to notice that, when creating a stable coin, the `proxyAdminOwnerAccount` parameter in the `CreateRequest` class, allows the user to configure an account id, which may be a contract like a timelock controller, a cold wallet, etc, to be the stable coin proxy admin owner rather than the account id that is creating the stable coin, which is the default option if the user doesn't populate this optional parameter.
+In the above exmaple, it is also important to notice that, when creating a stablecoin, the `proxyAdminOwnerAccount` parameter in the `CreateRequest` class, allows the user to configure an account id, which may be a contract like a timelock controller, a cold wallet, etc, to be the stablecoin proxy admin owner rather than the account id that is creating the stablecoin, which is the default option if the user doesn't populate this optional parameter.

-### Creates a simple stable coin, with all keys set to none
+### Creates a simple stablecoin, with all keys set to none

-By not setting any of the keys, the stable coin will have the corresponding features disabled and the keys set to none.
+By not setting any of the keys, the stablecoin will have the corresponding features disabled and the keys set to none.

 ```Typescript
 	import {